Independent Contractor Information

-The extent that ASU controls both the work and the economic aspects play a significant part in determining if someone will be approved as an independent contractor or if the department should hire them as an employee.
-While each case is different, below are several factors that Tax Services will use to review the relationship.
-This list is not comprehensive:
+ASU’s control over the work and economic aspects is key in determining whether to classify someone as an independent contractor or an employee.
+While each case varies, there are several factors that Tax Services uses to review the relationship.
+The list below is not comprehensive.

 • Expense reimbursements.